geodynamics/aspect/cookbooks/sinker-with-averaging/doc/sinker-with-averaging.md

 limit the nodal values of the projection to the minimal and maximal original values, and only then interpolate back to the quadrature points.

-We demonstrate the effect of all of this with the &ldquo;sinker&rdquo;
+We demonstrate the effect of all of this with the "sinker" benchmark.
-benchmark.
 This benchmark is defined by a high-viscosity, heavy sphere at the center of a two-dimensional box.
 This is achieved by defining a compositional field that is one inside and zero outside the sphere, and assigning a